acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 During this step:

-- The user is resolved from SAML-provided identity attributes.
+- The user is resolved from the SAML identity by email address.
 - User restrictions are checked.
 - The authenticated user is passed into the existing session mechanism.
 - The application session is created using the existing Exerplaza authentication lifecycle.

 The SAML integration does not create a separate authentication system.
 It acts as an external identity authentication layer that integrates with the existing user and session management.

+Application-level authentication fails if:

+- the validated SAML identity does not contain a usable email address;
+- no Exerplaza user exists for that email address;
+- the matched user account is disabled.

 ---